 There are some other security strategies that you’d probably never need in your hometown, but might be worth trying in countries where you don’t feel as safe.
 Generally speaking, the chances of getting hurt or killed by a thief are extremely low, yet the chances of getting mugged aren’t nearly so trivial.

 One method is what we like to call the Two Wallet System.
 Keep most of your cash, credit cards, and any other important documents you need in one wallet, and keep that wallet in the safest possible place.
 Then buy an inexpensive wallet for most day-to-day uses.
 You’ll keep enough cash for the day in there, as well as maybe an old library card or some other non-critical plastic.
 That way if you take a wrong turn and suddenly somebody demands your wallet, you hand them that one and you are on your way with only a minor loss.

 Are traveler’s checks still around?

 Yes, you can still get traveler’s checks, but they are rarely used anymore.
-You can use them just as they were used a decade or two ago, but it’s really unnecessary with the advent and prevalence of ATMs.
+You can use them just as they were used a decade or two ago, but it’s really unnecessary with the prevalence of ATMs.
 They can still be changed for local currency at banks, airports, and high-end hotels, and they can still be used to pay for some things at more pricey businesses, but the exchange commissions are always going to be higher than the small ATM fees you’ll pay if you play that game right.
 And by using ATMs you can access your money 24-hours a day, while changing traveler’s checks usually involves waiting in lines during limited business hours.

 It might not be a bad idea to carry an emergency fund with you in the form of a traveler’s check or two since the ability to get a refund if they are lost or stolen could really come in handy.
 But most travelers are leaving the bulk of their money in their banks and withdrawing from ATMs as they go, which also limits the potential to get financially wiped out on the road.